bogdanm369/site-fetcher/README.md

-Utility application used to detect when a site ( by CSS selectors ) has changed.
+Utility application used to detect ( with CSS selectors ) when a site has changed.

 Simply follow the example config;